-Made using high proof alcohol, tinctures tend to burn a bit and contain strong, concentrated herbal flavours.
+Made using high proof alcohol, tinctures tend to burn, and contain strong, concentrated herbal flavours.
 While many can pinch their nose and take their tincture without complaint, it’s worth knowing how to make tinctures more palatable.
 Whether you’re trying to get a stubborn child to take a supplement or just can’t stand the horse-like taste of your ashwaghanda tincture, these 5 tips can help make tincture time less unpleasant.

 - Dilute your tincture in water.
 For milder flavours, diluting your tincture in water can be an effective way to cut down on taste.
 You can add a small amount of your tincture to your water bottle throughout the day to boost your intake.
 This is great for herbs that require regular dosing.